schuelermine/schuelermine.github.io/src/writing/2024-advertising.md

 - when a reasonable person uses or beholds the work or product.

 This does not include:
-- Works a commercial venture distributes or displays about its own products in its own store, facilities, or magazines (although the placement of the magazines with undue prominence would be advertising)
+- works a commercial venture distributes or displays about its own products in its own store, facilities, or magazines (although the placement of the magazines with undue prominence would be advertising)
-- Informational documents about a product
+- informational documents about a product
-- Catalogues, as they give no undue prominence
+- catalogues, as they give no undue prominence

 ## Why is advertising bad?